Daniel Birk, MD, FAANS

-Daniel M. Birk, M.D., is a neurosurgeon specializing in complex and minimally invasive spinal surgery.
+Daniel M. Birk, M.D., FAANS is a Board Certified Neurosurgeon specializing in complex and minimally invasive spinal surgery.
 He treats a variety of spinal conditions, such as lumbar stenosis, cervical stenosis, scoliosis, herniated discs, radiculopathy, myelopathy, spondylolisthesis, spondylolysis, spinal metastasis, failed spinal fusion, and spinal trauma.

 Dr. Birk uses the most innovative procedures to minimize blood loss, soft tissue injury, and enhance recovery.
 These include minimally invasive discectomy, laminotomy and fusion as well as advanced image guided intraoperative navigation techniques.